 The Sooke Region Museum is located on the corner of Sooke Road and Phillips Road.

 For an exhilarating adventure, check out Adrena LINE.
-Soar above the treetops and gain insight into the wildlife, history, and natural beauty of Sooke.
+Soar above the treetops and gain insight into Sooke’s wildlife, history, and natural beauty.

 - There are a total of eight ziplines, ranging from 150ft/45m to 1000ft/305m